baburerdem/Api-TRACE/README.md

 - Update Date: 2024-08-17

 Description:
-This R script is designed to analyze shock event data and visualization.
+This R script is designed to analyze exposure event data and visualization.
 The code performs several tasks, including:
 - Data preprocessing, converting exposure event data, came from VPM (Python code), to binary data.
 - Creating a structured data frame.